demetris97/TII_assignment/README.md

 1. Enable access to xhost from the container:
 $ xhost +local:root

-2. From within the folder that includes the Dockerfile and the entrypoint.sh, create the docker image with the following command:
+2. From within the folder that includes the Dockerfile and the entrypoint.sh ("docker_folder", the folder is inside the github repository that has been created for the assignment: https://github.com/demetris97/interview_assignment/tree/main), run the following command to build the docker image:
-$docker build -t ros2_px4_image .
+$ docker build -t ros2_px4_image .

 2. Open a terminal and go inside the container.
 $ docker run -it --rm --privileged \